-Using the author's '5DI framework', How People Learn shows how to define, design and deploy training so that it works with and for employees.
-There is guidance on what training resources to create when employees are actively searching for learning content and how L&D practitioners can 'pull' employees towards content that they don't know they need or are actively disinterested in.
-From how to use simulations, storytelling, neuroscience and anticipation to the importance of observation and status, this book gives L&D professionals everything they need to build effective training programmes.
-Including case studies from companies such as BP, BBC and Virgin Atlantic, this is an urgent read for L&D professionals who are committed to developing training that will make a difference to employees' skills, capabilities and performance.
+Using the author's '5Di model', How People Learn demonstrates how to define, design and deploy training in a user-centred way so it works both for and with employees.
+It also includes guidance on what training resources to create when employees are actively searching for learning content.
+Using this book, L&D practitioners can 'pull' employees towards content they don't know they need or are actively disinterested in.
+From how to use simulations, storytelling and anticipation to the importance of observation and status, this book gives L&D professionals everything they need to build effective training programmes and learning experiences.
+With a forward by Dr Roger Schank, the Chairman and CEO of Socratic Arts and Executive Director of Engines for Education, and case studies from companies such as BP and the BBC, this is an urgent read for learning professionals.